Modern Romanticism 101 – A Guide

 There is no better way of describing it!
 Medieval Romanticism or Romantic Medievalism are the elements from the Middle Ages that influenced the Romantic Era.

-What then is the difference between (Classic) Romanticism and Modern Romanticism?
+What, then, is the difference between (Classic) Romanticism and Modern Romanticism?

 Romanticism Example 1: